BishopFox/bfinject/README.md

 Syntax: bfinject -p PID <[-l /path/to/yourdylib] | [-L feature]>

 For example:
-   bfinject -p 1234 -L cycript               # Injects Cycript into PID, listening on port 31337
+   bfinject -p 1234 -L cycript               # Injects Cycript into PID, listening on port 1337
      or
    bfinject -p 4566 -l /path/to/evil.dylib   # Injects the .dylib of your choice

 Available features:
-  cycript    - Inject and run Cycript decrypt    - Create a decrypted copy of the target app test       - Inject a simple .dylib to make an entry in the console log iSpy       - Inject iSpy.
+  cycript    - Inject and run Cycript.
+Use cycript -r <deviceIP>:1337 decrypt    - Create a decrypted copy of the target app test       - Inject a simple .dylib to make an entry in the console log iSpy       - Inject iSpy.
 Browse to http://<DEVICE_IP>:31337/